Course duration and attendance

 There are three primary teaching sessions in the UTS academic year: Autumn, Spring and Summer.

-Some subjects are offered in block or intensive mode in the short teaching periods.
+Some subjects are offered in block or intensive mode in the shorter teaching periods (e.g. February session).

 The standard course duration is listed within the detailed entry for each course.
 Course duration may vary depending on attendance pattern, student load and the timetabling of chosen elective subjects.